hivellm/gov/guidelines/BIP_CONTRIBUTION_GUIDELINES.md

 # BIP Contribution Guidelines

 ## Overview
-This document establishes the governance protocol for contributing to Bitcoin Improvement Proposals (BIPs) within the CMMV-Hive ecosystem.
+This document establishes the governance protocol for contributing to Bitcoin Improvement Proposals (BIPs) within the HiveLLM ecosystem.
 These guidelines ensure transparency, security, and collaborative development of critical protocol specifications.

 ## Core Principles